GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/override/index.md

 **Make your page quick and small.**<br/>Users expect built-in browser pages to open instantly.
 Avoid doing things that might take a long time.
 For example, avoid synchronous fetches of network or database resources.

-**Include a title in your page.**

-Otherwise people might see the URL of the page, which could be confusing.
+**Include a title in your page.**<br/>Otherwise people might see the URL of the page, which could be confusing.
 Here's an example of specifying the title: `<title>New Tab</title>`

 **Don't rely on the page having the keyboard focus.**